-Older N2 generators route the sample line directly to the O2 sensor.
+Older nitrogen generators route the sample line directly to the O2 sensor.
 Newer units include an upgraded analyzer assembly with an integrated regulator and flow control valve, which stabilizes gas flow across the sensor and produces more consistent readings.
+The calibration procedure below applies to both configurations.
+If you are unsure which assembly your unit has, contact our support team before proceeding.

 For PPM units, enter the following values in the calibration menu: